ixanza/Equanimity/README.md

 These are currently the custom controls added by Mods.
 Feel free to customize them within the Mod's MCM menus

-- Better Vampires - Feed : B
+- Better Vampires - Feed: B
 - Combat Gameplay Overhaul - Unlocked Grip: Unbound, bound it to a key of your choice
 - Combat Gameplay OVerhual - Dual Wield Blocking: Unbount, bound it to a key of your choice
 - Immersive HUD - Toggle HUD: X
 - Predator Vision - Hunter's Nightvisoin: V
 - Predator Vision - Hunter's Predator Vision: H
 - Simple Horse - Horse Whistle: Y
-- The Ultimate Dodge Mod - Dodge : Ctrl **Note to change this keybind you want to rebind the Sneak key in Skyrim Settings > Controls**
+- The Ultimate Dodge Mod - Dodge: Ctrl **Note to change this keybind you want to rebind the Sneak key in Skyrim Settings > Controls**
-- The Ultimate Dodge Mod - Change Dodging Style : G (This changes between side stepping and rolling) **Note your character may be stuck in the air the first time you dodge.
+- The Ultimate Dodge Mod - Change Dodging Style: G (This changes between side stepping and rolling) **Note your character may be stuck in the air the first time you dodge.
 Pressing this will fix it**

 ### Ultrawide Options